FlorianStuettgen/SOC_Replay/README.md

 ![test2](https://github.com/user-attachments/assets/7388aa89-6603-4772-b960-438a4a78339b)

-EvoSec combines enterprise-grade infrastructure, AI-driven automation, and security.
-Ideal for professional research and educational use.
+EvoSec combines enterprise-grade infrastructure, AI-driven automation, and security making it ideal for professional research and education.

 </div>